-It will be built in an enclosed trailer, with a two-step, 48 hour drying process involving high volume air movement for initial drying and then lower volume conditioned air for finishing, powered by a generator for complete mobility, with food safe materials and practices as required.
-Although using proven drying techniques, we will test to ensure this design is able to accomplish its’ intended goal of drying the crop to accepted moisture content standards within approximately 48 hours.
+It was built in an enclosed trailer, with a two-step, 48 hour drying process involving high volume air movement for initial drying and then lower volume conditioned air for finishing, powered by a generator for complete mobility, with food safe materials and practices as required.
+Although using proven drying techniques, we tested to ensure this design is able to accomplish its intended goal of drying the crop to accepted moisture content standards within approximately 48 hours.
 It performed well- with a complete load of over 1000 pounds of hops, the hops were dried and conditioned in less than 48 hours.
 Smaller loads took as little as 24 hours.

-We will cooperatively share the dryer with 3-5 Ohio based farmers the first year to test scheduling and sharing, and attempt to schedule more the second year to determine the optimal number of farms that can be served by a mobile hop dryer is even more than that.
+We cooperatively shared the dryer with 4 Ohio based farmers the first year to test scheduling and sharing, and shared with 5 second years, determining that the optimal number of farms that can be served by a mobile hop dryer is even more than that.

 We proposed to use number of factors to determine success.